adonisjs/v6-docs/content/docs/getting_started/configuration.md

+---
+summary: Learn how to read and update configuration values in AdonisJS.
+---

 # Configuration

 The configuration files of your AdonisJS application are stored inside the `config` directory.
 A brand new AdonisJS application comes with a handful of pre-existing files used by the framework core and installed packages.